Dharmendrastm/Cybersecurity_common_questions/README.md

 **Auditing**

-The portion of accouting requires secuirty professionals to examine logs of what was recorded.
+The portion of accouting requires security professionals to examine logs of what was recorded.

 ---